Ernest Truex: Career

-Marriages
+Personal life

-His first wife was Julia Mills with whom he had two sons, Philip in 1911 and James in 1912.
+Truex’s first wife was Julia Mills, with whom he had two sons, Philip in 1911 and James in 1912.
 Philip had an acting career until the early 1950s.
 Philip Truex's greatest success in the theatre was when he landed the starring role of Og in the Broadway musical Finian's Rainbow in 1947.
 His most famous film performance is the title role in Alfred Hitchcock's The Trouble with Harry (1955) as Harry, the corpse dragged all over the countryside by several other characters in this film.
 Philip had expected to have substantial lines to speak in the role but Hitchcock decided to kill off the character of Harry before he could utter one word.
 After this disappointment Philip decided to give up acting completely and turned his hand to landscape gardening.

-A widower, Ernest married stage actress Mary Jane Barrett, appearing with her in New York in such plays as The Third Little Show, (1931), The Hook-Up (1935), and Fredericka (1937).
+A widower, Ernest Truex married stage actress Mary Jane Barrett, appearing with her in New York in such plays as The Third Little Show, (1931), The Hook-Up (1935), and Fredericka (1937).
 They had one child, Barry Truex, who had an acting career of his own from 1949 to the early 1960s.
-His career began in 1949 when he played the role of Ernest's youngest son in the TV situation comedy The Truex Family broadcast on WPIX New York.
-All of Ernest Truex's immediate family had acting parts in this show which was co-written by his second son James Truex.
-In 1962, Barry again played opposite his father Ernest in the episode "Kick the Can" of the TV series The Twilight Zone.
+His career began in 1949 when he played the role of Ernest's youngest son in the TV situation comedy The Truex Family, broadcast on WPIX New York.
+All of Ernest Truex's immediate family had acting parts in this show, which was co-written by his second son James Truex.
+In 1962, Barry again played opposite his father in the episode "Kick the Can" of the TV series The Twilight Zone.
 Barry's more memorable film roles were in The Benny Goodman Story playing the young Benny Goodman (1956), Rockabilly Baby (1957), and Dragstrip Riot (1958).
 He also acted in numerous TV productions.

-In 1934, Ernest Truex directed, co-produced, and starred in the play Sing and Whistle, which co-starred actress Sylvia Field who later became his third wife upon his divorce from Mary Jane Barrett.
+In 1934, Ernest Truex directed, co-produced, and starred in the play Sing and Whistle, which co-starred actress Sylvia Field.
+She later became his third wife, upon his divorce from Barrett.